Montgomery County Assault Lawyer

 Although “assault” and “battery” are two separate terms relating to the threat of harm (assault) and non-consensual physical contact (battery), Maryland Code § 3-201 uses the term “assault” to describe an assault, a battery, or assault and battery.

 In subsequent statutes, the law defines three types of assault:

 - Second Degree Assault – Felony

 Each crime carries the potential for serious consequences—up to 25 years in prison for first degree assault.

-A Montgomery County assault lawyer can explain the specific assault charge you face and create a defense strategy designed to bring you positive results.
+A MoCo assault lawyer can explain the specific assault charge you face and create a defense strategy designed to bring you positive results.